Daniel Biss: Tenure

 In 2013, Biss delivered a speech on the state senate floor in support of a bill to legalize same-sex marriage in Illinois.
 The bill passed, and was signed into law by Governor Pat Quinn.

-In 2013, Biss cosponsored SB 1, a bill that significantly reduced pension plans for retired state employees in an attempt to reduce debts owed to the state retirement system due to the states many "pension holidays".
+In 2013, Biss cosponsored SB 1, a bill that significantly reduced pension plans for retired state employees in an attempt to reduce debts owed to the state retirement system due to the state's many "pension holidays".
 In May 2015, the Illinois Supreme Court found the law unconstitutional.
 In rejecting the constitutionality of SB 1, the Illinois Supreme Court stated: "These modifications to pension benefits unquestionably diminish the value of the retirement annuities the members…were promised when they joined the pension system.
 Accordingly, based on the plain language of the Act, these annuity-reducing provisions contravene the pension protection clause's absolute prohibition against diminishment of pension benefits and exceed the General Assembly's authority," the ruling states.
 Biss later said that his work on SB 1 was an error, saying, "I decided this was the least bad of the bad options.
 I allowed myself to think we couldn't do better."
 Biss later expressed support for funding higher pension payments if necessary by instituting a tax system with a graduated income tax and a tax on financial transactions.

-Biss supported legislation protecting abortion access and supported legislation creating protections for LGBTQ+ youth.

-In March 2017, Biss sponsored SB 1424, a bill proposing a system of matching state funds for small-donor political contributions and SB 780, a bill proposing to elect a number of statewide offices by ranked-choice ballot.
-He also co-sponsored SB 1933, a bill authored by State Sen. Andy Manar to allow for automatic voter registration when applying for an Illinois driver's license.

-2016 Illinois comptroller candidacy
+2016 Illinois comptroller campaign

 In 2015, Biss announced his candidacy to seek the Democratic nomination in the 2016 special election for Illinois comptroller.
 In November 2015, Biss ended his candidacy and endorsed opponent Susana Mendoza for the Democratic nomination.
 Mendoza went on to win the primary and general election.